1. Blog

 Traktor Pro's Main Features#

-It has all the tools you need to mix live - a good music library, a decent selection of effects, hot cues and beat jumps for live remixing, and the ability to record your DJ sets internally.
+It includes all the core tools needed for live DJing, including a solid music library system, a wide range of effects, hot cues, beat jumps for live remixing, and internal recording.

 Pros#

-• Works with a wide range of DJ controllers - not limited to Traktor DJ equipment.
+• Works with a wide range of DJ controllers and is not limited to Native Instruments hardware.

-• Comes with a wide range of effects and a powerful music library manager.
+• Includes a strong selection of effects and a powerful music library management system.

 Cons#